huggingface/blog/audio-datasets.md

 ```

 We can see that the sampling rate has been downsampled to 8kHz.
 The array values are also different, as we've now only
 got approximately one amplitude value for every two that we had before.
-Let's upsample the dataset back to 16kHz, the
+Let's set the dataset sampling rate back to 16kHz, the
 sampling rate expected by most speech recognition models:

 ```python